ArisSgouros/FixImag/README.md

  - the fixed image convention is referred to as FIX (instead of FIC [1])

 # References
-[1] Sgouros.
-A. P.; Theodorou, A. N.; Addressing the Folding of Intermolecular Springs in Particle Simulations: Fixed Image Convention.
-Computation (2023).
+[1] Sgouros, A.P.; Theodorou, D.N.; "Addressing the Folding of Intermolecular Springs in Particle Simulations: Fixed Image Convention".
+Computation 2023, 11(6), 106; https://doi.org/10.3390/computation11060106.